CHIPS Articles: U.S. Navy History and Week in Review

 U.S. Navy History and Week in Review

-10 events you may have missed this week in the Navy
+News you may have missed in America’s Navy this week

 By Navy News Service

 July 15, 2016

 Vice Adm.
 Tighe Takes Charge of Information Warfare and Naval Intelligence — Vice Adm.
 Jan Tighe assumed the duties of the Deputy Chief of Naval Operations (DCNO) for Information Warfare (N2N6) and Director of Naval Intelligence (DNI) July 15 at the Pentagon.
 Tighe succeeded Vice Adm.
 Ted N. "Twig" Branch, who has submitted his retirement request following a 37-year naval career.
 Branch assumed office as the DCNO for Information Warfare/DNI in July 2013.

 Awesome Autonomy: The Future Force, RoboBoats — The future of naval engineering was on display last week as 13 teams of high school and college students did battle at the 9th annual RoboBoat Competition in Virginia Beach, Virginia.
 The competition — sponsored by the Office of Naval Research and the Association for Unmanned Vehicle Systems International Foundation — is a robotics contest where teams program their student-built autonomous surface vehicles to navigate through a series of water-based challenges.